dpchimmili/Edge2.0/README.md

 # Edge2.0
-Edge 2.0 sample project with .NET 3.1 Web API and ReactJs This project is to showcase technical capabilities to work on .NET 3.1 Web API and ReactJS applications.
+Edge 2.0 sample solution with .NET 3.1 Web API and ReactJs projects.
+This solution is to showcase technical capabilities to work on .NET 3.1 Web API and ReactJS applications.

 # Dependencies
 .NET Core 3.1 or later